 Prof. Buhre: For sure!
 I would choose a university like EDU, which allows me to start very early, in combination between clinical practical and theoretical background.
 I think this is the most optimal study we can offer for potential and actual medical students at the moment.

 As Prof. Buhre argues, EDU offers an innovative, tailored experience.
 Students are taught online in small groups, and are offered extensive support from faculty, mentors, and tutors, as well as ample resources to complement their learning.
 In addition, they are given a unique opportunity to start clinical rotations early on in their programme, commencing on their 10th week of each module.
 Thus, students at EDU gain extensive practical knowledge from an early stage in their training, further preparing them to become qualified health care professionals.

 Prof. Buhre additionally shared with EDU about important qualities and motivations for those pursuing a career in medicine.

 EDU: What are the qualities that physicians today and physicians in the future should embody?

 Prof. Buhre: First of all, I think most of the students’ triggers when they start medicine is the wish to serve the patient, to connect with the patient, to interact with the patient, to show empathy.
-We have to learn them, because this still forms the basis of performing medicine as a doctor.
+We have to learn them, because this still forms the basis of performing medicine.

 EDU: What brought you to the field of medicine?